DragoniteSpam-GameMaker-Tutorials/make_game/README.md

 # make_game()

 This is a gimmick.
-Don't actually do anything in this.
+Don't do anything like this in an actual game.

 **Meseta:** [Twitter](https://twitter.com/mesetatron)